HyperPolyX/hyperpolyx.github.io/_pages/intl1830_Artifacts.md

 ## Attention: This page is only for INTL1830 course work!
+For more information about my research, please follow my RsearchGate(link on Homepage).